zack-wilson/scrapy-opensearch/README.md

 ### Required Settings

-To enable the extension you must set:
+To enable the extension, set:

     OPENSEARCH_ENABLED = True